-This article is part of a series of staff insights, observations and perspectives to commemorate Women’s History Month.
+This article is part of a series of staff insights, observations and perspectives to commemorate Women’s History Month and was co-authored by APCO Alumna Lea Chang.
 Click here to see similar posts.

 This year’s W20* will convene in Japan for the first time.
 The summit comes shortly after the World Economic Forum (WEF) published its 2018 Global Gender Gap Report, in which Japan ranked 110 out of 149 countries, 17 out of the G20 countries, and last of the G7 countries.

 This ranking reflects the reality of Japanese society.
 For starters, there is a clear lack of female executives—only 7% of Japanese senior management are women, compared to roughly 31% in China, and women make up a mere 10% of Japan’s House of Representatives.
 On the other side of the same coin, there exists a considerable stigma against stay-at-home dads despite a study showing that one in four Japanese men want to prioritize their families more, illustrating that gender roles may be preventing Japanese men from spending time at home with families.
 It is against this rather unflattering backdrop that Japan will host an international discussion on women empowerment and gender equality.
 However, recent years have seen the country gradually taking steps to enact change.